jkomoros/prompt-garden/README.md

 Run `node tools/garden/main.js`.
 This will run the default '' seed.

-You can also select a different seed by running `node tools/garden/main.js --seed input-prompt`.
-You can change `input-prompt` to be any seed.
+You can also select a different seed by running `node tools/garden/main.js --seed name-limerick`.
+You can change `name-limerick` to be any seed.

 You can also execute remote seeds from the command line: `node tools/garden/main.js --seed https://raw.githubusercontent.com/jkomoros/prompt-garden/main/seeds/example-basic.json#hello-world`

 You can also install the command: by running `npm install -g .` .
 This makes it available as `garden` instead of `node tools/garden/main.js`.